 The most recent report from the US Preventive Services Task Force (USPSTF) recognizes that colorectal cancer screening is not “a one size fits all” and notes that patients needs options in order to increase the screening rate.
 The USPSTF report details several different A rated screening methods and the Affordable Care Act requires both public and private payers to cover A rated screening methods.
 Despite this, some insurance companies cover only one method, some several, while others cover all.
 The Colorectal Cancer Alliance calls on CMS to adhere to the Affordable Care Act and require that payers provide coverage for all A rated screening test.

 INVEST IN RESEARCH RESULTING IN NEW TREATMENTS, PREVENTIONS AND A CURE FOR COLORECTAL CANCER

 Cancer Breakthrough 2020, formerly the Cancer Moonshot creates a bold vision for curing cancer.
 We believe in this vision and that cancer can be eliminated in our lifetime.
 To achieve this goal, the NIH and its National Cancer Institute must have the funding to invest in leading edge research.
 The Colorectal Cancer Alliance supports Cancer Breakthrough 2020 and calls on Congress to fully fund the program.

 OUR ADVOCACY EFFORTS ARE MADE POSSIBLE IN PART BY:

 For questions about our advocacy and policy efforts, please contact:

-Manager of Communications & Innovation
+Senior Manager of Design, Policy, & Innovation

 Phone: (202) 628-0123 ext 166